 Me, Myself and I

-First name Chris, which can be gathered from the tag.
+First name Chris, which can be gathered from the username.
 Live somewhere in the not-so-emerald isle of Ireland (it’s all a tourist trap, really).

 I’m not as different as other people on the autism spectrum, as I have had some time to adjust my mannerisms to be able to act normal in society and with those I’ve gotten to know over the years both online and face-to-face in real life.